 But a simple approximation that is within about 5% of the true value (so long as a is not more than 3 times longer than b) is as follows:

-A tangent is a line that just touches a curve at one point, without cutting across it.
+A tangent line just touches a curve at one point, without cutting across it.
 Here is a tangent to an ellipse:

 Section of a Cone